 No matter what you’ve achieved, you must distill accomplishments into short, potent sentences – because recruiters aren’t willing to navigate 6+ pages in their quest for a new leader.

-2 – Your executive network is more important than ever.
+2 – Cultivate and grow your executive network more than ever.

-3 – LinkedIn should be a strong tool in your job-hunting arsenal.
+3 – Make LinkedIn a strong tool in your job-hunting arsenal.

 Accept connections from other LinkedIn users and issue a few of your own.
 Be careful not to show your frustration with social media during the learning curve, as this will brand you in a negative light.

-4 – Recruiters can be helpful – but you’ll need to pay it forward.
+4 – Contact recruiters – but remember to pay it forward.